 In order to understand whether the relations between the variables were (generally) as expected, correlations between the variables that were used to create the profiles of engagement (cognitive, behavioral, and affective engagement [Cog., Beh., and Aff.
 Eng.] and challenge and competence [Chall.
 And Comp.]), pre-program interest in STEM (Pre-interest), and the variables for the five aspects of work with data (abbreviated in Figure 1) were calculated, as presented in Table 4.
 In addition, relations between these variables and those for the five aspects of work with data were identified.

-Table 4.
-Bivariate correlations among the study variables